lbarry9/42/so long/README.md

 # A small 2D game using the MiniLibx library.

-Don't be fooled by it's cute pacman-esque exterior, this project is about 20% annoying downloading / optimised makefiling, 10% coding, and 70% parsing, debugging and restructuring.
+Don't be fooled by it's cute pacman-esque vibe, this project is about 20% annoying installation / optimised makefiling, 10% coding, and 70% parsing, debugging and restructuring.
 Or it was for me, anyway.

 Definitely feeling the fatigue of finally being thrown into the reality of coding culture rather than tiptoeing round the edges.
 - I watched The Hitchhiker's Guide to the Galaxy and now finally get all the chat about towels and dolphins.
 - I unlocked a new level of debugging thanks to some pals' lldb tips.
 - I discovered new valgrind comands and the joys of funchecking your mallocs. (check ur gnl)
-- I even recoded my 2D game on [Scratch](https://scratch.mit.edu/projects/895042965) to use in one of my kids coding workshops.
+- I even recoded my 2D game on [Scratch](https://scratch.mit.edu/projects/895042965) to use in one of my coding workshops.
 Accidentally becoming crazy bee lady.

 And everything took me 128537 times longer than I thought it would.
 But at least it looks cute.